Roman-Supernova-PIT/sloeginphys/docs/usage.rst

 method: The frequentist method to use when running the initial fit.
 Some choices will run faster or more accurately than others.
 Current default is the trf method from scipy.least_squares, which is generally fast and reliable.
 Other recommended methods are lm from least_squares and Nelder-Mead from optimize.

 use_bayes: If True, the full Bayesian fit will provide a more complete exploration of the parameter space and give a better uncertainty estimation.
 This can take a lot of time.
 If False, only the frequentist fit results are returned but the function runs much faster.
+Note that right now use_bayes=True is NOT supported.

 one_sed: If True, each pixel is assumed to have the same spectrum, so only one simulation is performed in each pass.
 This saves time, especially in cases where the host galaxy covers a large number of pixels, but means that local variations in the galaxy are not accounted for.
 If False, each pixel is assigned a unique SED.
 This required more simulations to be run, but allows the galaxy to vary more between locations.